TribeWorks/TribeWorks-hugo/content/how/index.md

     There is no emphasis on "putting in the hours," as we believe that degrades quality.
 Programmers don't push past the point of diminishing returns---they only work when they can be actively engaged and enthusiastic about your project.
+This produces more value for your money.

 -   We do whatever we can to mitigate urgency.
 Living with urgency degrades the quality of life, so we think it probably degrades the